UnaiGranados/Visual-processing/README.md

 # 3D vision system for tag detection and dynamic control of robotic arm in ROS

-This ROS metapackage contains specific robot setup configuration files, tag detections files and robot control files.
+This ROS metapackage contains specific robot setup configuration, tag detections  and robot control files.

 ## 1. Dependencies